Dev-hwang/geofence_service/README.md

 * `GeofenceService` can perform geo-fencing in real time and catch errors during operation.
 * `GeofenceService` can be operated in the background using `WillStartForegroundTask` widget.

+**WAIT!:** This plugin performs geo-fencing based on a circular geofence.
+If you want to create a polygon geofence, this [plugin](https://pub.dev/packages/poly_geofence_service) is recommended.

 ## Getting started

 To use this plugin, add `geofence_service` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).
 For example: